cisagov/ScubaGear/baselines/powerplatform.md

 5. At the bottom of the page under the **Content security policy** section, turn the slider **On** for **Model-driven** and **Canvas**.

-6. At the same location set **Enable reporting**  to **On** and add an appropriate endpoint CSP violations can be reported to.
+6. At the same location, set **Enable reporting**  to **On** and add an appropriate endpoint for reporting CSP violations can be reported to.

-7. Repeat steps 2 - 6 for all active Power Platform environments.
+7. Repeat steps 2 to 6 for all active Power Platform environments.

 ## 5. Power Pages Creation

 Power Pages formerly known as Power Portals are Power Apps specifically designed to act as external facing websites.
 By default any user in the tenant can create a Power Page.
-Admins can restrict the creation of new Power Pages to just admins.
+Admins can restrict the creation of new Power Pages to only admins.

 ###  Policies